OAVallejos/vorticidad-cosmica-datos/README.md

 Consistent significance >6.4σ with improved cut

-Conclusion: Vorticity as an intrinsic property of massive systems
+Conclusion: Vorticity as an intrinsic property of massive systems.

-# V3

-40 Sample
-All test0 1.1x

 🤝 Open Source Collaboration